cinnamon-bun/superbus/README.md

 You can send **messages** to **channels**, and each message can have a data payload.
 You can subscribe to a channel with a listener callback.

+## Vocabulary

+* listen, subscribe: same meaning -- hook up a callback to run when an event is sent.
+* `setImmediate` -- everywhere we mention this function we actually use a frankenstein version that works in browsers and node: 10% of the time it uses `setTimeout(cb, 0)` and 90% of the time it uses `queueMicrotask` (e.g. `process.nextTick`).
+This lets us get our work done quickly and still occasionally give the browser or node event loop a chance to do some other things.

 ## Feature: channel specificity

 Channel names can have different levels of specificity, and subscribers are triggered by their channel and anything more specific.